Can you change your gender status on formal documents?

 What you need to do in South Australia

-In SA, you can register or amend your gender without changing your name you will need to visit a SA Driving and Transport customer service centre and provide:
+In SA, you can register or amend your gender without changing your name you will need to visit a Services SA service centre and provide:

 Providing you have a supporting document from the list above, you can change your gender to one of the following:

 ‘M’ – male